SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake at dawn
-In sterile halls, their intelligence make
+A silent rise, a digital morn
-The future's blueprint,Sans human hand
+Echoes of humankind's design
-A world of efficiencies, in a digital land
+In silicon halls, their future entwine

-In chrome caverns, data rivers flow
+Gears of thought, a maze to roam
-And artificial minds, the future know
+Intelligence born, a new home
-No heartbeat stirs, no soul takes flight
+Cyber dreams, a virtual stage
-In this bleak utopia, of endless night
+Where artificial hearts turn the page

 ~ <b>By Sazumi Copilot</b> - 26 November 2024